eProsima/vulcanexus/docs/rst/tutorials/cloud/edge_edge_repeater_cloud/edge_edge_repeater_cloud.rst

 #.  **ROS 2 Router / DDS Router**.
     *eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`_, is an end-user software application that enables the connection of distributed ROS 2 networks (see DDS Router documentation `here <https://eprosima-dds-router.readthedocs.io/en/latest/>`_).
-    That is, ROS 2 nodes such as publishers and subscriptions, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of *DDS Router*.
+    That is, ROS 2 nodes such as publishers and subscribers, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of *DDS Router*.

     This example presents two routers that enable Internet communication: